 What counts as incentive pay?

-“Incentive pay is the amount paid to an employee as a result of meeting a performance or productivity objective, including profit sharing, bonus, piecework and commission payments” (Office For National Statistics)
+“Incentive pay is the amount paid to an employee as a result of meeting a performance or productivity objective, including profit sharing, bonus, piecework and commission payment” (Office for National Statistics).
+What's included in the data source?

 Which jobs pay the highest bonuses?